hanfeihang/wx-chest-tracer/README.md

 #### v1.0.2

-init version
+1. init version

 #### v1.0.3

-1. new feature: support hisotry tags
+1. new feature: support history tags
 2. fix bugs: chest pictures do not show in android phone